Klaviyo Pricing: The Honest Breakdown for 2026

 Email only (first 60 days)

-I quickly discovered it lacks A/B testing, advanced segmentation, and live support, making it feel more like a trial than a viable free tier.
+I quickly discovered it lacks A/B testing, advanced segmentation, and live support, and that Klaviyo branding doesn’t help either (at least this one’s expected).
 While it worked for testing basic workflows and managing a small contact list, I outgrew it within weeks—much faster than with the free plans of competitors I’ve tried.

 Sender, for instance, offers up to 15,000 emails monthly to 2,500 subscribers completely free—I switched my smaller projects there and haven’t looked back.